CLICK HERE FOR COVID-19 RESOURCES

 Job Tax Credit provides a state tax credit for the creation of new jobs.
-There are three types of SC job tax credits: traditional, annual, and accelerated.
+There are three types of South Carolina job tax credits: traditional, annual, and accelerated.
 Depending on the type of credit, the amount of credit per year for each job created ranges from $1,500 – $8,000.
 Like the GA credit, the SC credit amount is based on what tier the business in located in (Tiers 1 – 4).
 For the “traditional” credit, the required monthly average increase in employees is generally 10.
 For the “annual” and “accelerated” credits, the required monthly average increase in employees is generally 2.

 Corporate Headquarters Credit provides a credit against corporate income tax, corporate license fees, or bank taxes, equal to 20% of the qualifying costs of establishing a corporate headquarters in SC, or expanding or adding to an existing corporate headquarters.
 The credit is made up of two parts – the real property costs and the personal property costs.

 Credit for Infrastructure Construction is a credit against corporate income tax or bank tax equal to 50% of the contributions or expenses paid or accrued by the taxpayer for the construction or improvement of water lines, sewer lines, and road projects that are eventually dedicated to public use or a qualifying private entity.
 Per the SC courts’ interpretation, this credit is only available to corporate taxpayers, not pass-through entities.
-A credit is available for each infrastructure project of the taxpayer, but is limited to $10,000 per project per year.
+A tax credit is available for each infrastructure project of the taxpayer, but is limited to $10,000 per project per year.
 The maximum infrastructure credit that may be claimed for each project is $40,000.
-Any unused credit, up to $30,000 for each project, may be carried forward for three years.
+Any unused South Carolina tax credit, up to $30,000 for each project, may be carried forward for three years.

 Research and Development Tax Credit is similar to the federal tax credit mentioned above.
 The tax credit can be used to offset up to 50% of net GA income tax liability, after all other credits have been applied.
 The credit is equal to five percent of a taxpayer’s qualified research expenditures made in SC.